imciflam/document-management-system/README.md

 3. pipenv shell

-4. pipenv install django djangorestframework django-rest-knox
+4. pipenv install django djangorestframework django-rest-knox django-heroku (the last one is required in case of deploying using heroku, for postgres add-on)

 5. npm i